- When the Going Gets ToughPosted 1 day ago

 - Ethical obligations when investigating or collecting on-line evidence

-- Duty to supervise other lawyers and non-lawyers
+- Duty to supervise other lawyers, non-lawyers, and vendors

 Agenda is subject to change.